 The data query section of the NHQDR integrated website provides detailed analytic capabilities that allow the user to view individual measures rather than summaries of performance.
 Figure 16 contains a copy of the data query selection form.
 The user must complete the following hierarchy to narrow the selection:

 - Subject area—diseases and conditions, priority populations, health insurance, access to care, types of care, or settings of care

 - Topic within the subject area.

 Based on the user’s selections, the data query will return a data table of the information.
-The information is a subset of the rows in the full NHQR/NHDR data table for the chosen measure.
+The information is a subset of the rows in the full NHQDR data table for the chosen measure.
 The results of a query on the national level for the cardiovascular measure “Deaths per 1,000 hospital admissions with congestive heart failure (CHF)” are shown in Figure 17, by ethnicity and gender.
-The full NHQR/NHDR table is available and can be saved by clicking on the link of “Excel — Open/Save File.” .
+The full NHQDR table is available and can be saved by selecting “Excel — Open/Save File.” .